-- 1. Click the Network and Security tab, and then click Users. - 2.
+- 1. Click the Network and Security tab, and then click the Users button. - 2.
 Click to select a user from the User Name (Security Group), and then click Remove.

 Caution: There is no confirmation dialog box.
 The user is removed immediately.